-We feel that every child, no matter where they live, should have the opportunity to play cricket.
+We feel that every young person, no matter where they live, should have the opportunity to play cricket.
 Chance to Shine Street is a counter for a lack of accessible clubs and green spaces in inner-city areas and aims to make cricket accessible to young people throughout the country.
 Street cricket offers a different way into the sport, with 87% of players not part of a traditional cricket club when they joined the sessions.
 Some – around 1 in 10 – do go on to play at a traditional cricket club or enter park-based T20 leagues but for most the Street project becomes their club.
 The projects run after-school or at weekends, they are completely free, players don’t need to bring any equipment and can wear whatever they like.
-The sessions run in sports halls, youth clubs, parks and community centres for two age groups – Youths (8–15) and Young Adults (16–24) – and in some locations we run female-only sessions.
+The sessions run in sports halls, youth clubs, parks and community centres for two age groups – Youths (8–15) and Young Adults (16–24).

 Do you have a question to ask one of our team?